IAB-IITJ/DecordFace/README.md

 We present the leaderboard of all the Face Recognition methods and how they compare against each other in terms of their robustness based on the FACET benchmark.
 The performance is computed using mVCE and mCEI as the evaluation metrics.

 ### Mean Verification Corruption Error (mVCE) (&darr;) Leaderbaord
-The mVCE metric measures the performance under corruption using the verification performance (TPR@FAR) of the model.
+The mVCE metric measures the performance under corruption using the verification performance ($TPR@FPR$) of the model.
 Here, we report the leaderboard based on the _high severity protocol_.

 | Model Name       | Backbone           |   AgeDB -_facet_  |   CALFW -_facet_ |   CPLFW -_facet_ |  CFP-FP -_facet_ |  IJB-C -_facet_ |  IJB-C -_facet_ |  IJB-C -_facet_ |
 |------------------|--------------------|:-----:|:-----:|:------:|:------:|:------:|:------:|:------:|